ajm01/devfile-stack-samples/jpa/README-minikube.md

 After the link has been created and pushed a secret will have been created containing the database connection data that the application requires.

-You can inspect the new intermediate secret via the Openshift console in Administrator view by navigating to Workloads > Secrets and clicking on the secret named `mysboproj-database-sampledatabase` Notice it contains 4 pieces of data all related to the connection information for your PostgreSQL database instance.
+You can inspect the new intermediate secret via the dashboard console in the 'my-postgresql-operator-dev4devs-com' namespace by navigating to Secrets and clicking on the secret named `mysboproj-database-sampledatabase` Notice it contains 4 pieces of data all related to the connection information for your PostgreSQL database instance.

 Push the newly created link.
 This will terminate the existing application pod and start a new application pod.
 ```shell